-Through careful reinstatement of key details – including the restoration of the bull nose brick window sills and windows – the finished design retains the building’s original essence, while now serving as twin luxury homes, sympathetic to its urban surroundings.
+Through careful reinstatement of key details – including the restoration of the bull nose brick window sills and windows – the finished design retains the original essence of Coborn House, while now serving as twin luxury homes, sympathetic to its urban surroundings.

 Featuring light as space